 - Still fishing can be practiced during most seasons and during any part of the day.

-Learn more about other fishing techniques using live bait in our next section
+Learn more about other fishing techniques with lures in our next section